lirunjia624/AGToLightM_TrainingData/README.md

 # AGToLightM_TrainingData
-All datasets in this repository are processed dataset, generated from original satellite observations and lightning measurements.No raw observational data are included
+All datasets in this repository are processed dataset, generated from original satellite observations and lightning measurements.No raw observational data are included.

 # Data Storage Structure Documentation